Using Human Rights Education to Encourage Upstanders

 - Practice and model the skills of upstanders in their classrooms, museums, and communities.

-- Become part of a growing professional community of colleagues that integrates human rights and genocide education into classrooms and museums.
+- Become part of a growing professional community of colleagues that integrates human rights and genocide education into classrooms and museums, with access to on-call coaching for problem-solving and critical methods application.

 The Academy will feature experienced genocide and human rights educators, documentary filmmakers, museum educators and guest presenters.
 Three documentary films by Upstander Project, Coexist, First Light, and Dawnland will be featured as cornerstones of teaching and learning.
 With regard to Rwanda, we ask: How does a society ravaged by genocide begin to heal?
 With regard to genocide against Native peoples, we ask: What is the connection between the taking of the land and the taking of the children?